 Just remember your observation before you move forward or it could have all been for nothing.

 4. Don’t reverse back too far and take your time pulling forwards/back slightly to straighten up.

 It doesn't have to be beautiful but you can get a minor if you're very skewiff.

-When you've finished straightening and you're 100% happy with your position in the bay, apply the handbrake and move the gearstick into neutral.
+When you've finished straightening and you're 100% happy with your position in the bay, apply the handbrake and select neutral.